UNH Law Announces the Warren B. Rudman Center for Justice, Leadership and Public Policy Campaign

 The Warren B. Rudman Center for Justice, Leadership and Public Policy will provide scholarship, training and opportunity for a new generation of leaders who cherish public service.
 The Rudman Center and its programs also will serve as a living monument to Senator Rudman and the other leaders of his political generation whose values and examples it seeks to foster, transmit and preserve.

 The national co-chairs of the $10 million Rudman Center Campaign are: Senator Bob Kerrey, Senator Ernest Hollings, Senator Patrick Leahy, Senator John McCain, Senator Sam Nunn, Senator Judd Gregg & Kathy Gregg, Senator William Cohen, Senator Phil Gramm, and Senator Olympia Snowe.

 In creating the Rudman Center, UNH Law is embarking on a bold course to shape a new generation of leaders.
 They will be selected for their experience, and their potential, to carry forth the key values of Warren Rudman's career in public service: a commitment to justice, a capacity for leadership, and a devotion to common sense, common purpose, and the common good.

 The Rudman Center will also provide summer fellowships for at least 20 students working in public service or with underserved populations.
 These experiences will pave the way for many to become public interest lawyers or to make pro bono work an essential element of their legal careers.
-An additional eight UNH School of Law students will be selected for one-year post-graduate fellowships to be completed at organizations that fulfill the Rudman Center's mission.

 The Warren B. Rudman Chair for Public Policy and Justice will be a leading legal scholar of legislative policy and administrative law, who will have a major voice in policy discussions and will oversee the training of the Rudman Center's law students.